yonyougov/gov-design-vue/docs/vue/faq.en-US.md

 ### `Form` does not support two-way binding, can't use `v-model`?

-First, we do not recommend using two-way binding in the Form, the same data may be used in multiple places, if you use two-way binding, then the data modification will be synchronized to each component, but this is not what we want, you Data should be synchronized when the form is submitted successfully or fails or confirmed.
+First, we do not recommend using two-way binding in the Form, the same data may be used in multiple places, if you use two-way binding, then the data modification will be synchronized to each component, but this is not what we wgov, you Data should be synchronized when the form is submitted successfully or fails or confirmed.
 With a non-bidirectionally bound form, you have maximum control over data modification/synchronization.

 Second, if you don't use the form's automatic check/collection feature, ie you don't use the `v-decorator` modifier, you can still use `v-model`.

-### How to modify the default theme of Ant Design Vue?
+### How to modify the default theme of gov Design Vue?

 See [Customize Theme](/docs/vue/customize-theme/)。